Research Administrative Rules

-The creation of administrative rules began in 1973 when the Office of Administrative Rules was a part of the Utah State Archives and Records Service; it is now a separate division under the Dept. of Administrative Services.
+The creation of administrative rules began in 1973 when the Office of Administrative Rules was a part of the Utah State Archives and Records Service; it is now a separate office under the Dept. of Administrative Services.

 The process of making administrative rules involves the production of a number of types of records which detail the steps of the process.
 The most useful series include the Administrative Code, the Utah State Bulletin, the Utah State Digest, and the Administrative Rules files.
 Descriptions of those records series, as well as other potentially useful series are listed below with details regarding Archives' holdings for each.

 1. The Administrative Code

 The current Administrative Code (Series 83623) is available at the Research Center, the Office of Administrative Rules, and through most law libraries.
 The last volume in the set has a subject and agency index to the rules.
 The Administrative Code also contains references to when each rule was passed and/or amended, and frequently contain the Rule file number.

 The format of the Administrative Code has changed over time: